 - Drug screen of urine and of first bowel movements (meconium).
 A small piece of the umbilical cord may also be used for drug screening.

 - The infant's overall health and abstinence scores

 - Whether the baby was born full-term or premature

-The health care team will watch the newborn carefully for up to a week (or more depending on the drug) after birth for signs of withdrawal, feeding problems, and weight gain.
+The health care team will watch the newborn carefully for up to a week (or more depending on how the baby is doing) after birth for signs of withdrawal, feeding problems, and weight gain.
 Babies who vomit or who are very dehydrated may need to get fluids through a vein (IV).

 Infants with NAS are often fussy and hard to calm.
-Tips to calm the infant down include measures often referred to as "TLC" (tender loving care):
+Tips to calm them include measures often referred to as "TLC" (tender loving care):